hsp98/MovieTime/README.md

 #Project Proposal Group-26

 Description: This project contains the user interface of the website MovieTime.
-No backend is implemented as per requirements of Project Proposal.
-However, necessary validations are used.
-This gives the website a better feel.

 #Authors
 Maya Varrier  B00847050